greg-raven/Impeachment-Chronicles/_posts/2020-05-14-media-role-in-collusion-tale.md

 : *New York Times* breaks story about cash payments made a decade ago to Paul Manafort by pro-Russia interests in Ukraine.
 The ledger was released and publicized by the National Anti-Corruption Bureau of Ukraine.

 Aug.
 15, 2016:
-: CNN reports the FBI is conducting an inquiry into Manafort's payments from pro-Russia interests in Ukraine in 2007 and 2009.<br>After a meeting discussing the election in FBI Deputy Director Andrew McCabe's office, FBI counterintelligence agent Peter Strzok texts FBI attorney Lisa Page referring to the possibility of Trump getting elected.
+: CNN reports the FBI is conducting an inquiry into Manafort's payments from pro-Russia interests in Ukraine in 2007 and 2009.<br />After a meeting discussing the election in FBI Deputy Director Andrew McCabe's office, FBI counterintelligence agent Peter Strzok texts FBI attorney Lisa Page referring to the possibility of Trump getting elected.
 "We can't take that risk," he writes.
 They speak of needing an "insurance policy."

 Aug.
 19, 2016:
-: Paul Manafort resigns as Trump campaign chairman.<br>Ukrainian parliament member Sergii Leshchenko holds news conference to draw attention to Paul Manafort and Trump's "pro-Russia" ties.
+: Paul Manafort resigns as Trump campaign chairman.<br />Ukrainian parliament member Sergii Leshchenko holds news conference to draw attention to Paul Manafort and Trump's "pro-Russia" ties.

 Sept.
 2, 2016:
 : FBI officials Lisa Page and Peter Strzok text that "[President Obama] wants to know everything we're doing."